-Faculty should require students to complete the Participation Assignment during the first few days of class.
+Faculty should require students to complete the Participation Assignment by the due date.
 Completion of the Participation Assignment finalizes the official roster for the class.
 Faculty will be responsible for tracking students' participation throughout the course for federal reporting and financial aid purposes.
 The Registrar will contact you to verify students who have not participated in the course within the first week of the term.